 The final drop in the Gorilla sequence, run it either to the left side or right side of the big and slanted mid-stream boulder below Scream Machine.
 It consists of a double drop/slide on the left, or a big single drop on the right with a tricky boof (and a grabby hole at higher water).
 Probably more than half the people run left at Nies', with a bit of right angle to avoid the wall at the bottom -- and it would into mayhem during the now defunct Head-to-Head portion of the Green Race.
-If you run right, you "can't get far enough" up against the right hand wall for the boof.
+If you run right, you "can't get far enough" up against the right hand wall for the Super Boof.

 Power Slide is a fun 30-foot slide with a beefy hole at the bottom.
 The standard line is to run center to center-right here at normal flows, breaking through a curler before turning left and down -- avoiding the meat of the hole.
-Some people plug it for fun-and-happiness, and sometimes they are worked-over as a result.
+Some people plug the hole for fun-and-happiness, and sometimes they are worked-over as a result.
 Running left of the hole is an option, and/but swimmers on that side can have a difficult time of things.
 Don't assume someone in trouble there will be quickly delivered free of recirculation.

 Also, there's a nice hero eddy at the top left of Power Slide.
 It's easier to get into smoothly than out of smoothly.

-An revealing photograph from the Pulliam Creek Trail found here shows Rapid Transit from 100's of feet above the river.
+A revealing photograph from the Pulliam Creek Trail found here shows Rapid Transit from 100's of feet above the river.

 If you're not running Sunshine, take your seat in the second eddy below Groove Tube on the right to portage or scout.
 Sunshine is directly below and pretty easy to wash into.
 Be sure you know where that eddy is!

 Check this photo of an 18" level from the 2013 Jerry's Baddle, and some 15" Tubing from 2007.